-Golden berries feel sticky or oily for several reasons.
-These include the consistency of their skin, their high molecular weight, and the amount of sugar and fatty acids they contain.
+Golden berries feel sticky due to the consistency of their skin, their high molecular weight, and the amount of sugar and fatty acids they contain.
 Golden berries belong to the tomatillo family, which explains some of their characteristics.
 For example, imagine a tomatillo sliced in half: the juice, seeds, and soft material that make up the inside are very similar to that of golden berries.
 This combination of high sugar levels, fats, and the thick, but soft interior of the berry creates a syrup-like film that coats the fruit’s thin skin.

 Are Golden Berries Supposed to Be Slimy?